saffroncoin/csfrd/docs/API.rst

 **Notes:**

   * Please note that the ``get_balances`` API call will not return balances for SFR itself.
-It only returns balances for cSFR and other Counterparty assets.
+It only returns balances for cSFR and other cSFR assets.
 To get SFR-based balances, use an existing system such as Insight, blockr.io, or blockchain.info.